explorable-viz/fluid/artifact-evaluation-response-2.md

 > 3. Are there any other examples of the linking feature apart from the convolutions among the existing benchmarks?
 Please point me to one if possible.

-There is one additional linking example: a simple one that involves nested tuples.
-We have added an overview of the test suite, including the function `test_linking`, which contains the linking test cases, and `testLink`, which is the helper that runs a linking test case, to the **Additional artifact description** section of `artifact-evaluation.md`.
+There is one additional linking example.
+This is now mentioned under `test_linking` in the **Additional artifact description** section of `artifact-evaluation.md`.

 > 4. I would at least like to be able to change the underscores on a test case and see that the new output now has the corresponding relevant bits highlighted.
 As I mentioned in question (3) in @a7, I am wondering if this is simpler than creating a new test from scratch.
 I believe this is important because being able to do at least this much makes your tool less opaque, and might elicit more trust in your artifact even as it relates to your existing set of benchmarks.
 As it stands currently, I'm locked into just witnessing the success on your specific examples with specific selections.